Skip to content

 • Use depends_on plus readiness when a dependent service must wait for real availability rather than process start.

 Use 127.0.0.1 only when both sides are intentionally on the same node.
-For multi-node distributed runs, derive rendezvous addresses from the allocation metadata files or environment variables instead of relying on localhost.
+For multi-node distributed or partitioned runs, derive rendezvous addresses from allocation or service metadata files and environment variables instead of relying on localhost.

 If a service binds its TCP port before it is actually ready, prefer HTTP or log-based readiness over plain TCP readiness.